 Gold Emirati jewellery

 Nowadays, the UAE has its own recognizable style of jewellery.
 This jewellery reflects the millennia of international trading contacts and the vicinity of both the Arabian and Indian world.
 The rich cultural diversity of the inhabitants of the UAE has lent its jewellery a unique and distinct style.
 Influences from Oman as well as Arabian Bedouins are clearly visible, as are the traces of nearby India as well as elements from Ottoman styles.
 The Indian influences stem from the period when the pearl trade was dominant in the region and all of the resources were directed towards pearling: during this time, Indian traders imported what could not be made locally.
 Jewellery was one of those categories.
 One of the oldest still existing sets of heritage jewellery was created by an Indian goldsmith in the 1920’s and contains several of the characteristic elements of Emirati jewellery.
 The murtasha is an elaborate choker that sits comfortably around the neck, from which a cascade of gold segments falls onto the chest.
-Decorated with pearls and Turquoise, this exquisite necklace-type has evolved into one of the most recognizable elements of Emirati jewellery.
+Decorated with pearls and turquoise, this exquisite necklace-type has evolved into one of the most recognizable elements of Emirati jewellery.
 The shahid-ring is similar to its silver sibling as worn in Oman: both are worn on the index finger and remind the wearer of her daily prayers.
 Very particular for the UAE is the necklace called shnaf: a crescent-shaped ornament on a long chain.
 Influences from the Ottoman styles are visible in the head ornament called tassah, a gold disc with several pendants.
 Gold bracelets and head ornaments reflect the jewellery styles of nearby Oman.
 All of these are still worn with pride on festive occasions such as a marriage, but they also continue to inspire modern jewellery designers.
 The result is a contemporary jewellery style, breathing the Emirati identity, and rooted deep in history.

 This blogpost is based on